SpongeBob SquarePants season 3: Reception

 In his review for the DVD Verdict, Bryan Pope wrote that "the show's charm lies in the vast world of nautical nonsense" and that the show is "a world of aquanaut squirrels, clarinet-playing squids, underwater campfires, retired superheroes, plankton obsessed with world domination, and the most head-scratching family units I've ever come across (a crab and a puffer fish are parents to a teenage whale, while pint-sized Plankton is married to a no-nonsense computer named Karen)."
 Pope said that the season "remains the high point for the series" as it had produced "classic" episodes such as "No Weenies Allowed", "SpongeBob Meets the Strangler", and "Krusty Krab Training Video".
 However, Pope described "The Lost Episode" as a "misstep" that "veers too far away from Bikini Bottom and into unfunny live-action territory."
 Furthermore, various celebrities—including Justin Timberlake, Kelly Osbourne, Britney Spears, Bruce Willis, Noel Gallagher, rapper Dr. Dre, and Mike Myers—were reported to be fans of the show.
-In 2002, fans of the show formed a "new religion"—the Church of SpongeBob SquarePants.
-The organization has more than 700 members.
-Its manifesto said it wanted to push "simple things like having fun and using your imagination", and even offered study courses on the show.
-A Nickelodeon spokesman said "SpongeBob's appeal is extraordinary."

 The popularity of SpongeBob translated well into merchandising.
 In 2002, SpongeBob SquarePants dolls sold at a rate of 75,000 per week, which was faster than Tickle Me Elmo dolls were selling at the time, and was also reported that various SpongeBob SquarePants merchandise sold "extremely well" in stores such as Hot Topic.
 SpongeBob has gained popularity in Japan, specifically with Japanese women.
 Nickelodeon's parent company Viacom purposefully targeted marketing at women in the country as a method of the SpongeBob SquarePants brand.
 Skeptics initially doubted that SpongeBob could be popular in Japan as the character's design is very different from already popular designs for Hello Kitty and Pikachu.
 The show's success in merchandising brought around $500 million in revenue.